 Dr. Emily Dow, Assistant Secretary Maryland Higher Education Commission 6 N. Liberty Street Baltimore, MD 21201

 Dear Dr. Dow:

-This letter informs the Commission that the Board of Trustees has approved the new General Area of concentration in Health Sciences, AS.
+This letter informs the Commission that the Board of Trustees has approved the new Public Health area of concentration in Health Sciences, AS.